TwicPics/components/documentation/angular.md

 ### `TwicImg`

-This component is a drop-in replacement for `img` dedicated to content images.
+This component is a drop-in replacement for the `img` tag dedicated to content images.

 It offers advanced features like optimized _Cumulative Layout Shift_ (CLS), _Low-Quality Image Placeholder_ (LQIP), and lazy loading out of the box.